TorATB/RPI-Immich/Immich on Raspberry PI5 Guide.md

 hostname -I
 ```
 ADDITIONAL INFO<br/>
 Since you have a share at \\192.168.1.111\immich, you can easily set up a backup job if you have a server on your network.
+This backup will also include the \immich\external folder, so it should be a complete backup of every photo and video.
 <br/>
 <br/>
 <p></p>